mocha-opts/awesome-stars-coconut/README.md

 *   [clauderic/react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) - A set of higher-order components to turn any list into an animated, accessible and touch-friendly sortable list✌️

-*   [infinitered/reactotron](https://github.com/infinitered/reactotron) - A desktop app for inspecting your React JS and React Native projects. macOS, Linux, and Windows.

 *   [blasten/turn.js](https://github.com/blasten/turn.js) - The page flip effect for HTML5

 *   [webmodules/jsonp](https://github.com/webmodules/jsonp) - A simple JSONP implementation